#Project: What's Your MapleWish?

 Member of Parliament, Canada

-We first met Mr. Amos and his wife, Regina, at a charity dinner for Quail House in Chelsea, Quebec, last November.
+We first met Mr. Amos and his wife, Regina, at a charity dinner for Quail House in Chelsea, Quebec, November 2017.
 Mr. Amos made it a point to say hello to everyone, including us.
 Although clearly not of eligible voting age , Mr. Amos still took the time to introduce himself and recognize us as members of his constituency.
 He afforded us the same amount of interest and respect that he did everyone else in the room.
-Perhaps he did so as a father to 2 kids himself, or maybe more likely it is because he truly is the genuine person and politician that he is portrayed to be.
+Perhaps he did so as a father to two kids himself, or maybe more likely it is because he truly is the genuine person and politician that he is portrayed to be.

 If the universe were to grant me one wish, what would it be?
 I have a particular response that is specific to today (January 19, 2018).
 Why?
 Because I’m on a trip with other Canadian parliamentarians in Israel and presently we are in the Golan Heights near the Syrian border.
 There is a civil war ongoing in Syria and lots of violence and suffering.
 So today I wish for peace in Syria, across the Middle East and the world.